Skip to main content

 Wait, fail, succeed

-A common pattern involves having a process that can either succeed or fail.
-You want to display a spinner during the process, show the result when it completes, and present an error message if it fails.
+Most async processes in your app take some time to finish, and they can either succeed or fail.
+For example, loading data from a server or saving something to a database.
+You want to display a spinner while it's running, show the result when it completes, or present an error message if it fails.

 These are called "process states":